ulfschneider/ulfschneider.github.io/_posts/articles/2011-06-27-scrum-and-architecture.md

 A User Story does not explain how to build it.
 That is intentional.
 The User Story says what, why and gives context, but it does not tell the how to give room for self-organization.

-> The Storyboard supports the mapping from the *"what"* to the *"how".* The relevant tasks for a specific Story will be visualized in the context of the components they belong to.
+> The Storyboard supports the mapping from the *"what"* to the *"how."* The relevant tasks for a specific Story will be visualized in the context of the components they belong to.

 You start with a BBL diagram that contains the components you think are needed to build the Story.
 Draw the BBL on a flipchart or whiteboard.
 Now you break down the story into tasks by writing down each task on a sticky note and placing it on the component it belongs to in the BBL diagram.